The 25 best acoustic songs of all time

 Damien Rice - Cannonball

-The charts have been bothered by quite a few earnest blokes with acoustic guitars durning the past decade or do, but when Damien Rice released his debut album, O, in 2002, he distinguished himself from them by actually having some decent songs.
+The charts have been bothered by quite a few earnest blokes with acoustic guitars during the past decade or so, but when Damien Rice released his debut album, O, in 2002, he distinguished himself from them by actually having some decent songs.

 Cannonball is the one that seems most likely to stand the test of time, despite Simon Cowell's best efforts to destroy it.